ubc-library-rc/rdm/content/10-1_Introduction-Data-Anonymization.md

 * Variables containing groups with small numbers of respondents
 * Extreme values or unusual combinations of variables

-Consider the size of the potentially-identifiable group(s) in the general population, and the contextual information that accompanies the data.
+Consider the size of the potentially-identifiable group(s) in the general population and the contextual information that accompanies the data.

-Here are some more examples of indirect identifiers:
+Here are some examples of indirect identifiers:
 * Participant surveys or interviews (who consented to have their information used for research purposes)
 * Medical records
 * Disability